Mimulus

 Mimulus species prefer wet or moist areas and are not drought resistant.
 Several are cultivated as ornamental garden plants.
 The cultivar 'Highland Red' has received the Royal Horticultural Society's Award of Garden Merit.

 Name

 Mimulus is based on the Latin word mimus ('mimic', especially in the context of acting).
 This may have to do with the flowers seeming to have grinning faces resembling those of monkeys.

+Genetics

+The color patterns of Mimulus flowers are determined by an inverted repeat in the YELLOW UPPER (YUP) genetic locus.
+YUP causes production of phase-patterned siRNAs that regulate color carotenoids.
+YUP itself evolved from a fragment of a cytochrome protein unrelated to flower coloration.

 Taxonomy

 Before the 2012 restructuring, two large groups of species had long been recognized in the genus Mimulus as it was traditionally defined, with the largest group of species in western North America, and a second group with center of diversity in Australia.
 In the 2012 restructuring of Mimulus by Barker, et al., based largely upon DNA evidence, seven species were left in Mimulus, 111 placed into Erythranthe (species with axile placentation and long pedicels), 46 placed into Diplacus (species with parietal placentation and sessile flowers), two placed in Uvedalia, and one each placed in Elacholoma, Mimetanthe, and Thyridia.

 Removal of Mimulus from family Scrophulariaceae has been supported by studies of chloroplast DNA first published in the mid-1990s.
 Multiple studies of chloroplast DNA and two regions of nuclear rDNA suggest that the genera Phryma, Berendtiella, Hemichaena, Leucocarpus, Microcarpeae, Peplidium, Glossostigma, and Elacholoma are all derived from within Mimulus and would need to be rearranged.